Madison High School (New Jersey): Plagiarism scandal

-During Madison High School's 2008 graduation ceremony, School Board President Melissa Ellis gave a commencement address plagiarized from a graduation address delivered by Anna Quindlen at Mount Holyoke College in 1999.
-Before Ellis's resignation, the Madison School Board released a statement declaring that "the board does not condone nor tolerate plagiarism within the Madison School community and expects all members of our community to adhere to the highest ethical standards."
+During Madison High School's 2005 graduation ceremony, School Board President Melissa Elias gave a commencement address plagiarized from a graduation address delivered by Anna Quindlen at Mount Holyoke College in 1999.
+Before Elias's resignation, the Madison School Board released a statement declaring that "the board does not condone nor tolerate plagiarism within the Madison School community and expects all members of our community to adhere to the highest ethical standards."

 Administration

 The school's principal is David Drechsel.
 His core administration team includes four assistant principals.